Ivan Sidorenko

 Ivan Mikhailovich Sidorenko (Ива́н Миха́йлович Сидоре́нко; 12 September 1919 – 19 February 1994) was a Red Army officer and a Hero of the Soviet Union, who served during World War II.
-He was one of the top Soviet snipers in the war, with five hundred confirmed kills.
+With five hundred confirmed kills, he was one of the top Soviet snipers in the war and one of the deadliest snipers in history.

 Biography

 Born to a peasant family in Glinkovsky District, Smolensk Oblast, Russia, Sidorenko attended ten grades of school, and later studied at the Penza Art College at Penza, south-east of Moscow.
 In 1939, he dropped out of college, and was conscripted into the Red Army for training at the Simferopol Military Infantry School, in the Crimean Peninsula.

-Great Patriotic War
+World War II

 In 1941, he fought in the Battle of Moscow, as a Junior Lieutenant of a mortar company.
 During the battle, he spent a lot of time teaching himself to snipe.
 His hunts for enemy soldiers were successful, prompting Sidorenko's commanders to order him to train others, who were chosen for their eyesight, weapons knowledge, and endurance.
 He first taught them theory, and then slowly started taking them out on combat missions with him.
 The Germans soon began fielding snipers of their own in Sidorenko's area of operation, to counter the new threat posed by him and his men.

 Sidorenko became assistant commander of the Headquarters of the 1122nd Rifle Regiment, fighting as part of the 1st Baltic Front.
 Though he mainly instructed, he occasionally fought in battles, taking one of his trainees with him.
 On one of these excursions, he destroyed a tank and three tractors using incendiary bullets.
 However, he was wounded several times, most seriously in Estonia in 1944; as a result of which he remained hospitalized until the end of the war.
 While recuperating from this wound, Sidorenko was awarded the title of Hero of the Soviet Union on 4 June 1944; afterwards he was prohibited from seeing combat again by his superiors, as he was a valuable sniper trainer.

 By the end of the war, he was credited with five hundred confirmed kills, and had trained over two hundred and fifty snipers.
 Ranked a Major, he was the most successful Soviet sniper of the Second World War, and used the Russian Mosin–Nagant rifle, equipped with a telescopic sight.